kepingwang/pandora-app/DESIGN.md

 ### Game Master Interface

 The master can see all the confirmed choices of the players, all the statistics, and all the game history.

+## Editor Section

+The editor can create a new game by editing a copy of an existing game.
+The editable content includes personalities, actions, names (all names can be changed easily), statistics, action effects (to some extent).
+But the game flow is not easily editable.